makersacademy/chitter-challenge/README.md

 #### CHITTER USER STORIES

-Full-stack Twitter clone that allows users to post messages to a public message board.
+Twitter clone that allows users to post messages to a public message board.
+Full stack web application: integrated database into Web Application using Ruby, Sinatra web framework, Twitter Bootstrap, `PG` gem and `SQL` queries.

 ```
 As a Maker